miraahmad/GuessNumber-PocketsphinxAndroid/README.md

 =====

-Developed as a learning process to understand Pockersphinx on Android.
+Developed as a learning process to understand Pocketsphinx on Android.